Bayesian Regret Minimization in Offline Bandits: Regret Analysis

-Comparing our regret bound for \texttt{BRMOB} in~\eqref{eq:regret-bound} with \texttt{FlatOPO} in~\eqref{eq:flatopo-regret} we notice two main improvements.
-The first one is that the regret of \texttt{BRMOB} is bounded by $\sqrt{\log k}$.
-When the number of actions $k$ satisfies $k \ll \exp d$, the regret guarantee of \texttt{BRMOB} can be dramatically lower than that achieved by \texttt{FlatOPO}.
+Comparing our regret bound for \texttt{BRMOB} in~\eqref{eq:regret-bound} with \texttt{FlatOPO}'s in~\eqref{eq:flatopo-regret}, we notice two main improvements.
+The first one is that the \texttt{BRMOB}'s regret is bounded by $\sqrt{\log k}$.
+Thus, when the number of actions $k$ satisfies $k \ll \exp(d)$, the regret guarantee of \texttt{BRMOB} can be dramatically lower than that achieved by \texttt{FlatOPO}.
 It is unclear how one could extend the existing analysis in \citet{Hong2023} to bound its regret in terms of $k$.
-Its design and analysis rely on constructing a robust set (see in~\eqref{eq:Hong-Derivation}), which seems to be difficult to restrict it using the number of actions $k$.
+Its design and analysis rely on a robust set, which is difficult to restrict using $k$.

-The second main improvement is that the \texttt{BRMOB}'s regret bound grows $\sqrt{d}$ slower than \texttt{FlatOPO}'s.
-This is a significant reduction in regret, but we believe that it is a consequence of our tighter analysis and not originated from better algorithmic design.
-The analysis in \citet{Hong2023} uses a general upper-bound on the trace of a rank one matrix, which introduces an unnecessary $\sqrt{d}$ term.
+The second improvement is that the regret bound of \texttt{BRMOB} grows $\sqrt{d}$ slower than \texttt{FlatOPO}'s, which is a significant reduction in regret.
+This improvement is probably a consequence of our tighter analysis rather than better algorithmic design.
+The analysis in \citet{Hong2023} uses a general upper bound on the trace of a rank one matrix, which introduces an unnecessary $\sqrt{d}$ term.
 Yet, applying our techniques to \texttt{FlatOPO} yields additional constant terms missing in~\eqref{eq:flatopo-regret}.